thoughtspot/thoughtspot.github.io/_admin/loading/sharding.md

 3. Check your `row count skew` ratio when you re-evaluate sharding.

     You can view your `row count skew` from the ThoughtSpot application.
-Go to **admin**, then **System health**, then **data**.
-Choose the table you would like to view, and scroll to `row count skew`.
+Go to **Data > Usage > Data**.
+Find the correct table name, and scroll to `row count skew`.
 Use this number to calculate your row count skew ratio: row count skew / (total row count / number of partitions).
 A row count skew ratio higher than 1 may require changes to your data modeling.